OptimalDesignLab/Kona/docs/installation.rst

 Quick Start Guide
 =================

-Kona can be installed just like any other Python module, using the standard :code:`setup.py` syntax.
+Kona can be installed just like any other Python module.

 .. code::

-    python setup.py install
+    pip install -e .

 Below is a simple example script that performs gradient-based optimization on a multidimensional Rosenbrock problem using the reduced-space Newton-Krylov